 This massive theft and use of personal data is believed to help OpenAI win the AI race.
 OpenAI's chat app ChatGPT and other products are trained on that personal information.

-The plaintiffs allege that in their pursuit of profit, OpenAI has abandoned the fundamental principle of developing AI, which is to maximize the benefit of all humanity.
-The lawsuit estimates OpenAI’s revenue in 2023 at $200 million.
+The plaintiffs allege that in its pursuit of profit, OpenAI has abandoned the fundamental principle of developing AI, which is to maximize the benefit of all humanity.
+The lawsuit estimates OpenAI's revenue in 2023 at $200 million.

 Tech 'boss' Elon Musk 'fearful' of AI, calls for regulatory laws